65roadster/pavotube/README.md

 The SPI bus and NRF24L01 CE pin signals were sniffed by soldering wires onto the castellated vias on the RF module, then captured using a Saleae logic analyzer.
 The captures were saved and can be viewed using Saleae's Logic software.

 The remote control first sends commands over 2460MHz, which are not acknowledged by the Pavotube and don't appear to accomplish anything.
+These may be for other lights with a different protocol.

 The remote then configures the NRF24L01 for 2515MHz, sends a series of bytes which are acknowledged by the Pavotube but do not seem to do anything.
 These may be for other lights with a different protocol.